Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/programs/get-set-learn.md

 - 2 mornings a week
 - 1-hour program
 - 8 weeks
-- Do you receive social assistance?
-The program is free for you.
-- Bus tickets are provided.

 Please click [**Sign Up**](../../../programs-and-services/programs-for-families/sign-up) to see the programs available for you.